 4. Bell Peppers

 If you like to cook with bell peppers, whether you realize it or not, you're doing wonders for your health.
-Bell peppers have a good amount of vitamins A, B6, C, E and K, as well as potassium, copper, fiber and folate.
-Something else that bell peppers have in them is carotenoids which fights off eye disease and various kinds of cancer.
-Bell peppers also contain nutrients that properly maintain cognitive abilities, fight signs of aging, improve respiratory and digestive health and, thanks to the phosphorus that are in them, they are also the kind of veggies that ensure proper blood flow (including to your nether regions).
+Bell peppers have a good amount of vitamins A, B6, C, E, and K, as well as potassium, copper, fiber, and folate.
+Something else that bell peppers have in them is carotenoids which fight off eye disease and various kinds of cancer.
+Bell peppers also contain nutrients that properly maintain cognitive abilities, fight signs of aging, and improve respiratory and digestive health, thanks to the phosphorus that is in them, they are also the kind of veggies that ensure proper blood flow (including to your nether regions).

 5. Nuts